lholmquist/web-application-reference/docs/front-end/web-components.md

 These are collectively referred to as "web components", and represent the browsers' native component model for web developers.

-Broadly speaking, every web component is a custom element - a specific, globally-recognized tag-name which becomes associated with a class extending HTMLElement in JavaScript.
+Broadly speaking, every web component is a custom element - a specific tag-name which becomes associated with a class extending HTMLElement in JavaScript.
 Web components can also make use of the related technologies.

 ## Recommended Components